stocyr/IcarusTouch/README.md

 Fingerboard.

-NOTE: This application only features a MIDI output to connect to a hardware or software synthesizer.
-THERE ARE NO INTERNAL SOUNDS AT THE MOMENT!
+NOTE: This application only features a MIDI output to connect to a hardware or software synthesizer. **There are no internal sounds at the moment!**

 Getting Started under Windows